Savsou/BopStop/api_routes.md

         "message": "Bad Request",
         "errors": {
             "name": "Name is required"
-            "artist": "Artist is required"
-            "description": "Description is required"
+            "userId": "User is required"
-            "price": "Price must be a positive number" }
+            "price": "Price must be a positive number" "description": "Description is required"
+            "imageUrl": "Image is required"
+        }
     }
     ```